 Annual Uniform Crime Reporting Intake 2017-2024

-The Westchester County District Attorney’s Office is committed to assisting all victims of crime understand their rights and get assistance navigating the legal system regardless of their immigration status or proficiency in English.
+The Westchester County District Attorney’s Office (WCDAO) is committed to supporting all victims of crime with the information and guidance they require to understand their role in the prosecution of an offender without regard for their immigration status or proficiency with speaking the English language.

 To request certification, please forward a letter, along with an executed G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, to: